pulumi/docs/content/docs/intro/concepts/programming-model.md

 Pulumi programs are written in general-purpose programming languages, including [JavaScript]({{< relref "/docs/intro/languages/javascript" >}}), [TypeScript]({{< relref "/docs/intro/languages/javascript" >}}), [Python]({{< relref "/docs/intro/languages/python" >}}), [Go]({{< relref "/docs/intro/languages/go" >}}) or [any .NET language]({{< relref "/docs/intro/languages/dotnet" >}}) such as C#, F#, or VB.
 You use the language's native tools and libraries, including [Pulumi's own packages]({{< relref "/docs/reference/pkg" >}}) containing infrastructure resource types.

-Although you use general-purpose languages, Pulumi is still a declarative infrasturcture as code tool.
+Although you use general-purpose languages, Pulumi is still a declarative infrastructure as code tool.
 After writing a program, you run the Pulumi CLI command `pulumi up`, which executes the program and determines the desired infrastructure state for all resources declared.
 The CLI will show you a preview of changes to be made, including all new resources to be created and existing resources to update or destroy.
 After confirming, Pulumi will carry out the changes.

 ### Program Structure